 - Many requests from a single IP (unlike humans, bots often request all web pages)

 - Placing CAPTCHAs on a website’s sign-up or download forms.
 This challenge-response type of test helps to prevent spam bots.
+Tip: check this blog post on how do CAPTCHAs work.

 - Adding a robot.txt file in the root of the website servers serves as entry rules for bots which pages can be crawled and how frequently.